 - Set boundaries and don’t falter. -It REALLY hurt me to have to put my mom out but I couldnt possibly let her think her behavior was ok.
 If I did it wouldn’t have stopped.

 - Take therapy. -I am currently in therapy working through all of my parental and life issues in general.
 Having a neutral third party to talk to always helps to get things out and offers a different perspective.

 - Love them from a distance.
 If they won’t be nice, you don’t have to call or visit.
 You don’t even have to interact with them at all.
 Parent or not you deserve to be treated with respect and until they can do that put some space between you.

 - Remind yourself that you’re not the problem.- No matter how much they may try to convince you, you are.

 - Watch your reactions. -How does that famous saying go ” you cant control other people but you can control how you react to them” or something like that.
 I have to do this with my mom.
 I cant have certain conversations with her because she will immediately start to deflect and not own up to what she has done which pisses me off and almost always ends in us having a screaming match with each other.

 Our parents will always be our parents but we can choose what we allow to happen in our lives.
 I refuse to allow the people who should be my number one supporters to bring me down.
-I have completely stopped talking to my father and all I can do for my mother is pray for her.
+All I can do for my parents are pray for them.
 I will continue to love them from a distance and utilize therapy to help work through some of my issues.
 Im not sure if we’ll ever be the happy functional family that I always envisioned in my mind, and that’s ok.
 Im just going to keep living my best life and maybe they’ll want to be a part of it in a positive way one day.